 Can you have a fire in your garden during the day?

 You can have a fire in your garden during the day.
-There are no laws that inhibit having a bonfire or use a garden incinerator.
+There are no laws that inhibit having a bonfire or use a garden incinerator by day.
 A fire in the garden will only cause an offence if the smoke or smells from it, inflicts problems on others.
 Local authorities will only get involved if there are complaints.

 If you have a fire in your garden during the day you avoid the potential problems of burning at night.
 The flames from a fire will show up for miles when it’s dark.
 There’s a chance that some helpful person will call the fire brigade.